OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-ignore-modules.md

 ## Batch selection of modules

-In some cases, **OutSystems** recommends excluding entire classes of modules from technical debt analysis, such as demo apps that are not meant to be released to production.
+In some cases, **OutSystems** recommends ignoring entire classes of modules during technical debt analysis, such as demo apps that are not meant to be released to production.

 Ignoring **[Forge](https://www.outsystems.com/forge/)** components in **Architecture Dashboard** is another good practice. **OutSystems** developers rely on the **Forge** to accelerate the design process.
 Components that are used as-is do not have to be included when calculating your infrastructure’s technical debt.